InfinitlyUndefined/InfinitlyUndefined/README.md

 # Hi there 👋
-### Misery is the key to life, to go through misery means you are strong :D
+### Gtihub has saved me from so much loss
+- Github is the best
-- Updates coming soon
+- Readme update coming soon

 <!--
 **InfinitlyUndefined/InfinitlyUndefined** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.